 Attack vectors in the IIoT environment

-The regulation relevant for Austria (Network and Information System Security Ordinance - NISV) for the implementation of the EU Directive of December 2018 was issued on 17.07.2019.
-Comprehensive information as well as important questions and answers concerning legal aspects can be found on the Page of the Federal Chancellery.
+The regulation relevant for Austria (Network and Information System Security Ordinance - NISV) transposing the EU directive of December 2018 was issued on 17/07/2019.
+Comprehensive information as well as important questions and answers concerning legal aspects can be found at the Page of the Federal Chancellery.